DC-LA: Difference-of-Convex Langevin Algorithm: Introduction

 where $\gamma>0$ and $\{Z_{k}\}_k$ follows i.i.d. normal distribution.

-When $V$ is (strongly) convex, the sampling problem falls within the class of log-concave sampling, and the properties of these dynamics are well studied; see, e.g., the recent note \citep{chewi2023log}.
+When $V$ is (strongly) convex, the sampling problem falls within the class of log-concave sampling, and the properties of these dynamics are well studied; see, e.g., the recent note \cite{chewi2023log}.
 In contrast, in many practical applications \citep{PhysRevB.66.052301,cui2023scalable}, the target distribution may exhibit multi-peak, non-log-concave, non-log-differentiable behaviors.
-Beyond convexity, distant dissipativity (also known as \emph{strong convexity at infinity}) provides a key structural condition under which convergence of these dynamics can still be established \citep{eberle2016reflection,de2019convergence,johnston2025performance}.
-While the ULA is simple and easy to implement, it is not universally well-suited to all problems, particularly when the potential $V$ is ill-posed in terms of differentiability (e.g., non-differentiable or even non-Fr\'echet subdifferentiable).
-In many practical settings, however, $V$ possesses additional structure---such as a composite form---that can be explicitly exploited to design more effective sampling algorithms.
+Beyond convexity, distant dissipativity (also known as \emph{strong convexity at infinity}) provides a key structural condition under which convergence of these dynamics can still be established \cite{eberle2016reflection,de2019convergence,johnston2025performance}.
+While the ULA is simple and easy to implement, it is not universally well-suited to all problems, particularly when the potential $V$ is non-differentiable.
+For composite potentials with a nonsmooth component, Moreau (or Moreau-Yosida) smoothing leads to MYULA-type algorithms, which replace the nonsmooth term by its Moreau envelope \citep{durmus2018efficient}; more recently, \citet{habring2026diffusion} proposed a successive Moreau-envelope Langevin scheme that samples from a sequence of smoothed distributions approaching the target, inspired by diffusion models.
+However, when the nonsmooth component is non-weakly-convex, directly applying a Moreau envelope to the whole term can be difficult to analyze or ill-behaved.
 In this work, we consider nonconvex and nonsmooth potentials $V$ that satisfy a distant dissipativity condition and admit the decomposition

 where $f$ is $L$-smooth and $r_1,r_2$ are real-valued convex functions.
 The function $r$ is called a difference-of-convex (DC) function, with $r_1$ and $r_2$ as its DC components.